tldr-pages/tldr/pages/common/topydo.md

 `topydo add "(A) {{todo _message}} due:{{1d}}"`

-- Add a todo with a due date of friday:
+- Add a todo with a due date of Friday:

 `topydo add "{{todo_message}} due:{{fri}}"`